Three questions you should ask about your 401(k) plan

 2 Am I investing my savings in a way that makes sense for me?

 Just saving money usually isn’t enough—it should also be invested so that it can grow, but most investments don’t come with guarantees, so you'll need to spread your balance out among different kinds of investments; this is called diversification.¹ If you need guidance, personalized investment advice can help you choose a diversified mix of investments that’s right for your retirement goals and tailored to your feelings about risk.
 Many 401(k) plans offer personalized advice, in some cases without additional cost.

 3 Am I taking advantage of everything my 401(k) offers?

-A lot of 401(k) plans allow you to automatically increase your contribution rate and fine tune your investments.
-Ask your 401(k) provider what automatic saving and investment features they offer and how you can use them to turn your goals into a plan.
+A lot of 401(k) plans allow you to automatically increase your contribution rate and fine-tune your investments.
+Ask your 401(k) provider what automatic saving and investment features it offers and how you can use them to turn your goals into a plan.

-Help to protect your 401(k) plan from financial emergencies
+Help protect your 401(k) plan from financial emergencies

 About 30% of Americans surveyed by John Hancock are just one bad financial break away from hardship.² Financial emergencies make your 401(k) vulnerable to potentially harmful loans, early withdrawals, and reduced contributions, and they can derail your retirement plans.